Disney Renaissance: 1995–1997: Pocahontas, The Hunchback of Notre Dame, and Hercules

 The next Disney animated film, Pocahontas (1995), opened to mixed reviews, though it still earned $346 million worldwide and garnered two Academy Awards for Best Original Musical or Comedy Score and Best Original Song ("Colors of the Wind").
 However, its box office gross was far lower in comparison to what The Lion King earned the previous year.
-The following year, The Hunchback of Notre Dame (1996), Disney's first animated film produced at a budget over $100 million, opened to better reviews than Pocahontas, but a lower total box office of $325 million.
+The following year, The Hunchback of Notre Dame (1996), Disney's first animated film produced at a budget over $100 million, opened to better reviews than Pocahontas but a lower total box office of $325 million.
 Both films feature composer (now serving only as lyricist to Menken's music) Stephen Schwartz.

-When Hercules (1997), with songs by Menken and David Zippel, earned $252 million—$73 million less than The Hunchback of Notre Dame—at the box office, news media began to openly suggest that Disney animation was on a downward trend of their animated film releases.
+When Hercules (1997), with songs by Menken and David Zippel, earned $252 million—$73 million less than The Hunchback of Notre Dame—at the box office, news media began to openly suggest that Disney animation was on a downward trend of its animated film releases.
 Although it gained more positive criticism than Pocahontas and The Hunchback of Notre Dame, it was still vulnerable to competition from companies such as DreamWorks Animation and Pixar.

 1998–1999: Mulan and Tarzan

 Disney's penultimate Renaissance film, Mulan (1998), with a score by Jerry Goldsmith and songs by Matthew Wilder and David Zippel, earned $304 million at the worldwide box office, restoring the commercial and critical standing of Disney's output.

 The release of Tarzan (1999) is retrospectively seen as the end of the Renaissance era.
-With a score by Mark Mancina and songs by Phil Collins, Tarzan won an Academy Award for Best Original Song ("You'll Be in My Heart"), and became Disney's most commercially successful film since The Lion King, earning $448 million at the box office and widespread positive reviews.
+With a score by Mark Mancina and songs by Phil Collins, Tarzan won an Academy Award for Best Original Song ("You'll Be in My Heart") and became Disney's most commercially successful film since The Lion King, earning $448 million at the box office and widespread positive reviews.